chrisjamiecarter/sports-results/README.md

 - **Scraper Service Options**:
 Set the `DateOverride` to `true` and set the day, month, year values to test specific dates.
 - **WorkerServiceOptions**:
 Set the initial hour, minute that the service runs.
-And also the inteval that scores will be retrieved and emailed.
+And also the interval that scores will be retrieved and emailed.
 - **Mail Options**:
 Set the required settings for your email account.